kenchan-canuck/software-patterns/README.txt

 Getting Started
 ===============

-     This repository contains sample codes in various programming languages (e.g Java, Scala, Kotlin, Python, Ruby, C++, Go, etc) to implement a variety of Software Patterns using a variety of more advanced programming linguistic features.
-Many codes use Generic Types and nested inner classes along with popular data structures to realize a variety of Software Patterns.
-Some of the sample software patterns are Inheritance, Composition, Association, Builder, Method Chaining, Lambda and Functional Interface, and Generic API.
+    This repository contains sample codes in various programming languages (e.g Java, Scala, Kotlin, C++, Python, Ruby, Go, and etc) to implement a variety of Software Patterns using a variety of more advanced programming linguistic features.
+Many code samples use Generic Types and nested inner classes along with popular data structures to realize a variety of Software Patterns.
+Some of the sample software patterns are Inheritance, Composition, Association, Builder, Method Chaining, Anonymous Classes, Lambda Expression and Functional Interface, and Generic API.

     The experiments focus primarily on compiler-based languages (e.g. Java, Scala, C++) rather than interpreter-based languages